-The Eight-week course starting on Oct 4th involves three key elements:
+The course involves three key elements:

 - An online learning resource with summary tutorials, downloadable handouts, audio downloads, video links and a group discussion forum.